vitorhirota/QgisImageAnalysis/README.md

 The plugin will then intersect roi polygons with the segments to train an SVM.

+After training a new shapefile with classified segments will be generated, saved in the same folder as the original segmented image and included in the current project.

 ## License

 This plugin is released under the MIT License.